Qeedji/slate106/raspberry_pi-bluez_server_file_transfer/readme.md

 ### File transfer

 * In the folder where you placed the file you want to transfer, there cannot be more than 7 files.
 * You can modify the path where is the file to transfer.
-For that, you must specify the new path by modifying <code>rootpath</code> in <em>src/file_transfer_task.c</em>
+For that, you must specify the new path by modifying <code>file_transfer_path</code> in <em>src/file_transfer_task.c</em>.

 ### Useful command

-If <em>"set scan parameters failed"</em> error append, run :
+If <em>"set scan parameters failed"</em> error append, run:
 ```bash
 $> sudo hciconfig hci0 down
 $> sudo hciconfig hci0 up
 ```

-If the error is still present, run :
+If the error is still present, run:
 ```bash
 $> sudo bluetoothctl
 $> devices
 ```
-If in the list of devices, there is your Slate MAC address, run :
+If in the list of devices, there is your SLATE106 MAC address, run:

 ```bash
 $> remove <MAC address>